 Harry H. Penner, Jr. has been a director of Celldex since January 1997 and was Chairman of AVANT prior to the consummation of the AVANT Merger.
 Mr. Penner has served as Chairman and Chief Executive Officer of Nascent BioScience, LLC, a firm engaged in the creation and development of new biotechnology companies since 2001.
 From 1993 to 2001, Mr. Penner was President, Chief Executive Officer and Vice Chairman of Neurogen Corporation.
 From 1985 to 1993, Mr. Penner was an Executive Vice President of Novo Nordisk A/S, serving from 1988 to 1993 as Executive Vice President for North America and President, Novo Nordisk of North America, and from 1985 to 1988 as the company's Executive Vice President and General Counsel in Denmark.
-He has served

-BioScience Advisor to the Governor and the State of Connecticut, as Co-Chairman of Connecticut United for Research Excellence, and as Chairman of the Connecticut Board of Governors of Higher Education and the Connecticut Technology Council.
-Mr. Penner is currently on the Board of Directors of New Haven Pharmaceuticals, Inc. (of which he is Executive Chairman), Prevention Pharmaceuticals, Inc., Affinimark Technologies, Inc. and Marinus Pharmaceuticals, Inc., all privately held companies.
-In addition to having served on the board of directors of privately held life science companies, Mr. Penner served on the Board of Directors and Audit Committee of Altus Pharmaceuticals, Inc. until October 2009.
+He has served as BioScience Advisor to the Governor and the State of Connecticut, as Co-Chairman of Connecticut United for Research Excellence, and as Chairman of the Connecticut Board of Governors of Higher Education and the Connecticut Technology Council.
+Mr. Penner is currently on the Board of Directors of New Haven Pharmaceuticals, Inc. (of which he is Executive Chairman), Prevention Pharmaceuticals, Inc., and Affinimark Technologies, Inc., all privately held companies of which he is a founder.
+In addition to having served on the board of directors of several public and privately held life science companies, Mr. Penner served on the Board of Directors and Audit Committee of Altus Pharmaceuticals, Inc. until October 2009.
 Mr. Penner received a B.A. from the University of Virginia, a J.D. from Fordham University, and an L.L.M. in International Law from New York University.

 Timothy M. Shannon, M.D. became a director of Celldex in October 2009 upon the acquisition of CuraGen Corporation ("CuraGen") by Celldex (the "CuraGen Acquisition").
 Since December 2009, Dr. Shannon has been a Venture Partner at Canaan Partners, a global venture capital firm.
-Since September 2011, Dr. Shannon has been a member of the Board of Directors and interim President and CEO of ALDEA Pharmaceuticals, Inc., a privately held biotechnology company.
+Since July 2013, Dr. Shannon has been the Chief Executive Officer and member of the Board of Directors of Arvinas Inc., a privately held biotechnology company.
+From September 2011 to September 2013, Dr. Shannon was the interim President and Chief Executive Officer of ALDEA Pharmaceuticals, Inc., a privately held biotechnology company.
 From September 2007 to October 2009, Dr. Shannon served as CuraGen's President and Chief Executive Officer and a member of its board of directors.
 From January 2004 until September 2007, Dr. Shannon served as CuraGen's Executive Vice President and Chief Medical Officer.
 From September 2002 until December 2003, Dr. Shannon served as CuraGen's Senior Vice President of Research and Development.
 Prior to joining CuraGen, Dr. Shannon worked in positions of increasing responsibility for Bayer's Pharmaceutical Business Group, where his last position was Head and Senior Vice President of Global Medical Development.
-Dr. Shannon currently serves as a director of Civitas Therapeutics, Inc., Novira Therapeutics Inc. and CytomX Therapeutics, Inc., all privately held biotechnology companies.
+Dr. Shannon currently serves as a director of ALDEA Pharmaceuticals, Inc., Civitas Therapeutics, Inc., Novira Therapeutics Inc. and CytomX Therapeutics, Inc., all privately held biotechnology companies.
 Dr. Shannon earned his B.A. in Chemistry from Amherst College and his M.D. from the University of Connecticut School of Medicine.